 A Brief History: From Academic Roots to CometBFT

-CometBFT's history begins with Byzantine Fault Tolerance (BFT) - a 1980s computer science gem.
+CometBFT's history begins with Byzantine Fault Tolerance (BFT), a classic distributed-systems problem from the 1980s.
 Imagine generals coordinating a castle siege, some secretly misleading - "Attack!" here, "Retreat!" there.
 BFT ensures honest ones agree, even if there are traitors.
 Blockchain nodes are those generals, agreeing on some blockchain processes.
-The catch?
-At least two-thirds must be honest, or chaos wins.
+The key assumption: less than one-third of voting power can be Byzantine.
+If that threshold is exceeded, the safety assumptions no longer hold.

 There is no single BFT solution - there are many approaches fueling today's consensus algorithms.
 In 2014, Jae Kwon saw BFT’s potential to outshine Bitcoin’s power-hungry PoW.
 His creation, Tendermint, blended academic BFT with blockchain, using validators who stake crypto, risking “slashing” if they misbehave.
 Slashing was the hot topic among PoS enthusiasts (think Vitalik Buterin’s ideas), but Kwon made it real in Tendermint, making it a PoS pioneer.

-In 2023, there was a significant event: the Tendermint Core project forked.
-The underlying consensus engine is now maintained and developed by Informal Systems as CometBFT, and the former company, Tendermint Inc. (now Ignite), is focusing on other projects in the Cosmos ecosystem.
+In 2023, the Tendermint Core project forked into CometBFT.
+The new project was launched as a coordinated effort across the Interchain Foundation, Informal Systems, the Cosmos SDK team, and many other Cosmos ecosystem teams.
+Today, CometBFT is maintained as a core Cosmos Stack component, with Cosmos Labs listed as maintainer and open-source contributors supporting the wider stack.
 The launch of CometBFT was a large collaborative project, with the Interchain Foundation, Informal Systems, the Cosmos SDK team, and numerous other Cosmos ecosystem teams.
 That collective effort speaks to the importance of CometBFT as a fundamental technology for the "Internet of Blockchains."
-The participating teams went the extra mile to ensure the transition was seamless and using or switching to CometBFT simple as can be for developers.
+The participating teams designed the transition to be as smooth as possible for developers and validators already relying on Tendermint Core.

 CometBFT: The Engine, Explained

-CometBFT is an open-source implementation of a BFT state machine replication engine.
+CometBFT is an open-source, Byzantine Fault Tolerant state machine replication engine and blockchain application platform.
 That's a mouthful, but basically, CometBFT is software that allows a network of computers to agree on the same set of data, even if some computers fail or are malicious.

 The Consensus Engine: This is the essence of CometBFT, the underlying set of rules that determines how nodes propose, vote on, and finalize new blocks of transactions.
 This engine is similar to the strict rulebook that forces all honest nodes to do the same thing and reach the same conclusion.

-The Application Blockchain Interface (ABCI): This is what allows CometBFT to be as flexible and efficient.
-ABCI is a precise interface that connects application and CometBFT consensus engine.
+The Application Blockchain Interface (ABCI): This is the interface between CometBFT’s replication engine and the application state machine.
+It lets the consensus layer handle networking, ordering, and finality while the application defines its own logic.
 But just what is "application"?
 The application, under the CometBFT framework, is the logic program of an application-specific blockchain.
 Instead of writing a dApp on a mainstream blockchain, developers use CometBFT and ABCI to build an entire blockchain customized for their specific application.
-In a key differentiation, this app logic can be written in whatever programming language one prefers, giving developers the freedom to choose the tools best suited for their project.
+In a key differentiation, application logic can be written in the programming language and environment best suited to the project, as long as the application remains deterministic.

-CometBFT is also changing, with the updated interface version ABCI 2.0 giving application developers even greater control and functionality.
+CometBFT has continued to evolve.
+ABCI 2.0, introduced with CometBFT v0.38, expands what applications can do at consensus time, including features such as vote extensions.
 Of course, for anything to work, nodes need to be able to communicate with one another.
 CometBFT has robust networking capabilities to enable correct message passing and participation in the consensus protocol.

 How CometBFT Works (Simplified)

-Picture a team of validators - the guardians of the blockchain - each with voting power tied to how much crypto they’ve staked.
+Picture a set of validators, each with voting power usually tied to stake in a Proof-of-Stake network.
 Their role?
 Agreeing on the next batch of transactions (a block) to keep the chain growing.
 Here’s how they do it, step-by-step:

 On the illustration below, you will see validators in a polka dance, symbolizing their consensus process.
 A “polka” occurs when over two-thirds, by voting power, prevote for the same block.
 Precommits require this polka from the same round, and a block is committed with over two-thirds precommitting.

-This whole dance wraps up fast - usually in a couple of seconds.
+This whole process can finalize blocks quickly, often in seconds depending on the chain’s configuration and network conditions.
 Thanks to Byzantine Fault Tolerance (BFT), it works like a charm even if some go offline or turn rogue, the network stays rock-solid, keeping your transactions safe and sound.

 Why CometBFT Matters: The Benefits